vagarenko/static-tensor/README.md

 and types of their elements at compile time, and you don't need to change them at runtime.

 This library provides a uniform interface for working with tensors of any rank.
-It uses dependently typed techniques to catch errors at compile time instead of runtime.
+It uses type-level programing to catch errors at compile time instead of runtime.
 It also (ab)uses GHC optimizations to unroll loops to achieve greater performance.

 ## Tensor data family